-Bittersweet and Negro-like with deep herbal, rooty and bark bitterness.
+Bittersweet and Negroni-like with deep herbal, rooty and bark bitterness.

 Tart, dry and lightly bitter, but with just enough underlying sweetness to stroke the palate and make another sip so very desirable – a complex, bittersweet

 This Negroni-style cocktail riff on the Old Pal, with bianco vermouth which has a more mellowing effect on the whiskey than the dry vermouth traditionally